MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 This section assumes the prerequisites have been properly installed.

 #.
-In a directory copy these two files:
+In a new directory copy these two files:

 .. literalinclude:: resources/docker-compose.yaml
     :language: yaml